chatbots

 Two categories: pre-purchase questions from prospective buyers (refund policy, access duration, course format, prerequisites, payment plans, tech requirements) and post-enrollment logistics questions from students (how to access bonus materials, how to join the community, where recordings are posted, platform navigation).
 The bot is an operational assistant, not a tutor — it handles logistics, not concept explanations.
 Training it on lesson transcripts to answer content questions produces poor results and risks undermining what you charge for.

 Course creators doing $10K–$50K/month commonly spend 3–6 hours per week in email and DM answering repeat questions.
-The chatbot industry has converged on roughly 40–60% deflection for FAQ-shaped repeat-question volume — we have not validated that on our own customers yet because saavos is pre-revenue.
+The chatbot industry has converged on roughly 40–60% deflection for FAQ-shaped repeat-question volume — industry-converged data, not our own cohort measurement.
 Even at the conservative end (40% deflection, 3 hours/week baseline), that works out to about 1.2 hours/week returned to coaching and content work.
 The harder number to quantify: pre-purchase conversion lift from answered questions that would otherwise have bounced.
 A 2% conversion lift on a $1,000 course at 100 monthly visitors is two additional purchases per month.

 Train on: your FAQ document (20–30 real questions from your inbox), verbatim refund and access policy, course outline at module-summary level, tech requirements, community and support channel information, and a platform navigation guide.
 Exclude: lesson transcripts (confuses retrieval), marketing copy and email sequences (too vague), testimonials, and anything about the subject matter itself.
 A 4,000-word factual FAQ training set is the right target.
 Lesson transcripts and blog posts are the most common sources of chatbot failure in this category.